ShannonJTaylor/08-VehicleBuilder/README.md

 Modify Vehicle: After creating a vehicle, you can update the wheel details or other vehicle attributes.
 Control the Vehicle: Start, accelerate, decelerate, stop, reverse, and turn the vehicle.
 Tow Vehicles: Trucks can tow other vehicles (Cars or Motorbikes) if their weight is within the truck's towing capacity.
-Exit: Type exit at any point to quit the application.
+Exit: Scroll to exit at any point to quit the application.

 ## Example Usage